nginxinc/ansible-role-nginx/CONTRIBUTING.md

 ### Suggest a Feature or Enhancement

-To suggest an enhancement, please create an issue on GitHub with the label `feature` or `enhancement` using the available feature request issue template.
+To suggest a feature or enhancement, please create an issue on GitHub with the label `feature` or `enhancement` using the available feature request issue template.

 ### Open a Pull Request